Skip to main content

 (Nov.
 3, 2015) — Stephen Voss is a frequently quoted analyst of Kentucky politics.
 In recent years, the University of Kentucky associate professor of political science has been interviewed by some of the most prestigious newspapers and broadcast news organizations in the nation, as well as publishing in equally prominent professional journals.

 In recent weeks, as the anticipation of today's election has grown, Voss has been a very busy man, even if you don’t count his hours in the classroom.
 He describes himself as a quantitative analyst specializing in elections and voting behavior, with a focus on the U.S. South and the politics of race, ethnicity and culture.
-In a recent interview with UKNow, he shared some of his insight into Election Day 2015 and the nature and history of
+In a recent interview with UKNow, he shared some of his insight into Election Day 2015 and the

 By Blair Hoover, Bailey Klutts